Visit the institution website for COVID‑19 updates

-An undergraduate degree (minimum good second class honours or equivalent) in Materials, Engineering, or equivalent.
-Each application is individually assessed; you are recommended to contact us for guidance in specific cases.
-IELTS 6.5 is required.
+An undergraduate degree (minimum good second class honours or equivalent) in Materials, Engineering, Biochemistry or a related discipline.

 Months of entry